d-oliveros/isomorphine/README.md

 });
 ```

-Other than reducing boilerplate code, it really shines in isomorphic applications, where you need the same piece of code running un the browser and the server, for example when rendering a react application on server-side.
+Other than reducing boilerplate code, it really shines in isomorphic applications, where you need the same piece of code running in the browser and the server, for example when doing server-side rendering of a react application.

 ```js
 import { User } from '../models';